 Hello!
-I am a map librarian at Branner Earth Sciences Library & Map Collections where I manage and provide reference support for our circulating collection of approximately 300,000 paper maps.
+I am the map librarian at Branner Earth Sciences Library & Map Collections where I manage and provide reference support for our circulating collection of contemporary maps, atlases, and globes.
 I develop, oversee, and contribute to strategies for original and copy cataloging and digitization of newly acquired and backlogged cartographic and geospatial materials.
+I curate and create digital and physical exhibits highlighting our map collections to not only encourage research using maps but lifelong learning for all those curious.
 I am keen to create an interactive environment that engages and inspires our patrons while fulfilling their research needs and center my collection development and space planning decisions on this goal.

-- MS, Library & Information Science, Syracuse University
+- MS, Library & Information Science, Syracuse University, 2018

 Nelson, D. M., Olson, A. J., & Williams, D. A. “Image Digitization of Earth Analog Studies for Planetary Data System Archiving.”
 Lunar and Planetary Science Conference Vol. 49 (March 2018).